Bog3008/Image-Captioning-on-flickr-8k/README.md

-# My Image Captioning traind on Flickr 8k Dataset
+# My Image Captioning trained on Flickr 8k Dataset

 I took flicker8k [dataset](https://www.kaggle.com/datasets/jainamshah17/flicker8k-image-captioning)
 I used the standard split on train and test suggested by the authors